 3. Listen beyond the vocal minority

 Here’s a crazy stat for you: Most brands hear from just one percent of their customers.
 This is worrying for all sorts of reasons, but a primary one is that listening to only that one percent can be very, very dangerous.
+To get truly comprehensive feedback that represents the views of your overall userbase, you want to hear old customers, new customers, free customers, VIP customers and everyone in between.

 As Leela explained: